 Professor David Thackeray

 My main research interests are in the political history of Britain and its relations with Europe and the Empire/Commonwealth since the 1860s.
-I am currently Principal Investigator for a Leverhulme Research Project Grant (2021-25): Parliamentary Empire: Settler Colonialism and British Democracy, c.1867-1939, a collaboration with Amanda Behm (University of York).
+I am currently Principal Investigator for a Leverhulme Research Project Grant (2021-25): Parliamentary Empire: Settler Colonialism and British Democracy, c.1867-1939, a collaboration with Amanda Behm (York) and Richard Toye (Exeter).
 By exploring how different groups appealed to values of British parliamentarianism, we shed new light on the connected debates about democratic governance and political inclusion that characterised the emergence of nations within a fractious British Empire.
 Being ‘parliamentary’ was central to claimants' appeals for political inclusion and authority as representing 'British' values, and appealed particularly to those on the fringes of the political nation- such as working men, women, and indigenous peoples.
 In addition, I have a developing research interest in exploring Britain's relations with the European Parliament from its entry into the EEC until Brexit.
 This builds on my earlier work on the history of British trade networks and a grant I received from the Economic History Society to conduct research at the European University Institute on the first British-led Cabinet at the European Commission.

 I have an ongoing interest in the political economy of the 'British World', which emerged from my initial post-doctoral work.Forging a British World of Trade: Culture, Ethnicity and Market in the Empire/Commonwealth, c.1880-1975' appeared with Oxford University Press in 2019.
 I edited 'Imagining Britain's economic future, c.180 0-1975: Trade, Consumerism and Global Markets' with my colleagues Andrew Thompson and Richard Toye (Palgrave MacMillan, 2018).
 My first book explored cultures of twentieth-century British popular politics: 'Conservatism for the democratic age: Conservative cultures and the challenge of mass politics in early twentieth century England' (Manchester University Press, 2013).
-More recently I have continued to explore this issue up to the present through the Mass-Observation archive.

 I have an interest in connecting history with policy-making and was involved in the British Academy/ Department for Business, Energy and Industrial Strategy Trade Policy History, where Iwrote about 'Britain's turn to Europe' prior to its entry into the EEC.
 I lead the History & Policy Global Economics and History Foum with Marc-William Palen (Exeter) and Andrew Dilley (Abderdeen).
 The forum aims to bring together academics, business groups, policy makers and members of the general public interested in how understandings of historical trade relations can inform current policy debates.